bclover/real-world-functional-programming-book/gitbook/part10/stubs_and_mocks.md

 # Only Stubs, No More Mocks or Spies

+[jwarden 3.10.2019] TODO/FIXME: I think this chapter started out good, but needs a redo.
+There's some good content in here, but it's easier to show WHY FP doesn't need mocks vs. stubs without resorting to a lesson what all these things are in excruciatingly detail.

 You don't need mocks in Functional Programming because mocks test side effects.
 If you're writing Functional code, it is made up of pure functions.
 Pure functions don't have side effects.
 So no need for mocks.
 If you're trying to isolate code, you may still need stubs.

+However, in the real world, you may be working with non-FP code, so you'll still need Mocks to test for side effects.

+Let's get some nomenclature down first.

 ## Unit Test